 Every club that signs up to the programme will receive direct support from the BDA to create a Club Development Plan that will help the club not only to provide the best experience for its present members but support new recruitment initiatives to increase their current membership.
 Each club involved is allocated one of our club development officers who will be supporting the club committee throughout their engagement in the programme.
 Up to £500 in funding is available to support clubs working on this programme.

-To be eligible to apply for the programme clubs must meet the following criteria.
+To be eligible to apply, clubs need to meet the following criteria:

-- Clubs must be affiliated to either Bowls England or the English Indoor Bowling Association Ltd
+• Clubs must be affiliated to either Bowls England or the English Indoor Bowling Association.

-- We expect to receive a high number of applications and clubs will be processed on membership loss, capacity for growth and the supporting statements.
-For those who do not meet the criteria, please be aware that the Play Bowls Package (please click this link for more infomation) is available to all affiliated clubs via the twice yearly application windows.
+The application window remains open until further notice.
+As we are expecting a high number of applications, we encourage clubs to apply as soon as possible to ensure a timely start.
+For those clubs that do not meet the criteria, please be aware that the Play Bowls Package is available to all affiliated clubs via the twice-yearly application windows.

 Additional Support for Clubs